ARE YOU A CERTIFIED REFEREE? CLICK HERE TO REGISTER TO REFEREE AT COWBOY TURF WARS.

 Obvious time wasting at the end of a game will be penalized with a yellow card given to the offending player and a team warning.
 A second offense by the same team will result in a penalty kick for the opposing team.

-LAW 22 FIFA & WSA RULES AND REFEREES
+FIFA & WSA RULES and Referees

 All FIFA and WSA rules will be enforced and all decisions by the referee are final.
 There are no protests.
 Use of US-soccer registered referees, who are in good standing, shall be used for all games (in accordance with US Soccer Bylaw 532).
 CTW uses a one-referee system.
 There will be an adequate number of US Soccer registered referees available in the area during the tournament or game dates to cover the scheduled games.